Italian Radicals: Ideology

 According to the party statute, the RI is both a "liberal, liberist and libertarian" party, and a non-ideological, pragmatic, and open movement.
 The party is the only Italian political movement that consents to dual membership with other parties.
 The Italian Radicals has been described as representing "the most significant expression" of "libertarianism ... in the Italian context".
 Libertarianism in this sense is defined as follows: "In emphasising the importance of individual liberty and personal responsibility with respects to all matters, libertarians argued that the only thing that may legtimately be demanded of others is non-interference.
-Hence, libertarians oppose state intervention to help individuals achieve self-realization (e.g. through welfare measures) or to protect them from themselves (e.g. through legislation against the sale and use of drugs).
+Hence, libertarians oppose state intervention to help individuals achieve self-realization (e.g., through welfare measures) or to protect them from themselves (e.g., through legislation against the sale and use of drugs).
 And on the same grounds they staunchly support private property and unregulated markets."
+According to Tom Lansford, the party is a mostly libertarian, middle-class political grouping standing for civil and human rights.

-The RI claims the legacy of Risorgimento radical-republican figures such as Carlo Cattaneo, Giuseppe Mazzini, and Felice Cavallotti, and 19th-century liberal and socialist intellectuals as Gaetano Salvemini, the brothers Carlo and Nello Rosselli, Benedetto Croce, and party-ideologue Ernesto Rossi.
-Internationally, the RI political though is influenced by ideas of Martin Luther King Jr., Mahatma Gandhi, Immanuel Kant and Karl Popper.
+The RI claims the legacy of Risorgimento radical-republican figures such as Carlo Cattaneo, Giuseppe Mazzini, and Felice Cavallotti, and 19th-century liberal and socialist intellectuals as Gaetano Salvemini, the brothers Carlo and Nello Rosselli, Benedetto Croce, and party ideologue Ernesto Rossi.
+Internationally, the RI political thought is influenced by ideas of Martin Luther King Jr., Mahatma Gandhi, Immanuel Kant and Karl Popper.

 The Radicals have long adopted referendums to bring political changes.
 Since 1974, the Radical Party and its successor RI had purposed more than 110 referendums and were successful 35 times.
 Other political methods have included Gandhi-inspired nonviolence, the Satyagraha, also adopting extreme tactics like hunger strike and, occasionally, thirst strike.
 Pannella became involved in nonviolence after a long-time association with Aldo Capitini, a pacifist activist nicknamed the "Italian Gandhi".